Source Code Leaks: Protect Your Digital Assets

 Fortra Brand Protection Source Code Monitoring can pursue the shutdown of confirmed source code threats that exhibit properties indicative of fraudulent activities.

-Proactive Source Code Monitoring and Rapid Remediation
+Proactive Source Code Monitoring & Rapid Remediation

 Fortra Brand Protection continuously monitors for unauthorized use of proprietary source code, whether embedded in suspicious software or posted across public forums.
 Our expert analysts track social platforms, paste sites, and underground forums to detect code that infringes on your brand or exhibits traits of malicious software.

 When a threat is identified and confirmed, we act quickly to initiate takedown efforts.
-Backed by a global enforcement network and proven expertise, Fortra delivers faster, more effective remediation than traditional methods — helping protect your brand and software assets from lasting harm.
+Backed by a global enforcement network and proven expertise, Fortra delivers faster, more effective remediation than traditional methods, helping protect your brand and software assets from lasting harm.